Ramya-P4/SQL-Query-Log/README.md

 Note: SERIAL columns do not need to be provided a value

-# JOINS (INNER/OUTER/LEFT/RIGHT) | AS Statement | UNION
+# JOINS (INNER/OUTER/LEFT/RIGHT) | AS Statement | UNION <br/>
-A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.<br/>

 **AS** creates an "alias" for a column or result<br/>
 Example syntax:<br/>